OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Executing the Simple Optimization Problem
 ------------------------------------------

 To run our model, we need to create an instance of OptimizationUnconstrained and tell it to run.
+We did this above using an interactive python session.
+Try doing this for ``optimization_unconstrained.py``.

-A convenient way to do this is to add some code to the end of the file that contains OptimizationUnconstrained, so that it can be executed in Python, either at the command line or in the Python shell.
+There is another way to execute this model We can add some code to the end of the ``optimization_unconstrained.py`` so that it can be executed in Python, either at the command line.
 Using the conditional:

 ::